cardano-foundation/CIPs/CIP-0071/README.md

 There are several potential disadvantages to this proposal that may be avoided by the use of a native token or other voting mechanism.
 We enumerate some here explicitly so projects can understand where this protocol may or may not be appropriate to use:

 - Projects concerned with token proliferation and confusing their user base with the creation of multiple new assets might want to avoid this standard as it requires one new token policy per vote/initiative
-- Projects wishing to create a "secret ballot" that will not be revealed until after polls close should use this because the datum votes appear on-chain (and typically inline)
+- Projects wishing to create a "secret ballot" that will not be revealed until after polls close should not use this because the datum votes appear on-chain (and typically inline)
   - Performing an encrypted vote on-chain with verifiable post-vote results is an exercise left to the standard's implementer
 - Projects wishing for anonymity in their votes should not use this standard as each vote can be traced to a reference asset